 The most common treatments for dermatitis are topical steroids - ointments, creams and lotions containing steroid medicines - that work on the skin by reducing inflammation.
 But these can aggravate sensitive skin if they are overused.
 In time they can thin the skin and inhibit its ability to fight off further infections.

 The only permanent cure is to avoid the substance that triggers the condition.

 For the hands, patients are advised to wear cotton gloves to protect against the allergens and irritants that cause the eczema or to use Gloves in a Bottle shielding lotion if wearing gloves is impractical.

-Where the feet are affected, again the application of a thin layer of a shielding lotion like Gloves in a Bottle or Skin MD will offer a barrier, and wearing Dermasilk therapeutic undersocks can be very helpful.
+Where the feet are affected, again the application of a thin layer of a shielding lotion like Gloves in a Bottle will offer a barrier, and wearing Dermasilk therapeutic undersocks can be very helpful.

 For eyelids and the eye area, see this page.